-Community supported housing development within or adjoining the settlement boundary or built up area of the villages should include a range of house types (market and affordable) with the majority being one to three bedroom homes.
+Community led or community supported housing development within or adjoining the settlement boundary or built up area of the villages should include a range of house-types (market and affordable)tenures and should be with the majority being one to three bedroom homes.
+All housing developments should provide accommodation to meet the local needs of downsizers and those with disabilities.

 Housing developments will need to comply with the affordable housing thresholds and requirements in force at the time of the application.
-Residential development should ensure:
+Residential development shouldensure:

-- Adequate preference is given to anyone, regardless of age, with strong local connections.
-The criterion for 'local connections' in relation to affordable housing will be those people on the housing register who comply with the provisions of the relevant Councils Local Connection Housing Allocation Policy. - ii.
-Local needs, which cannot be met with existing affordable housing stock within or adjacent to the village, will be addressed based on a current HNS and the Housing Register in both LPAs.
-Development should include smaller affordable homes with tenure provisions to ensure that they remain affordable in perpetuity or, if for sale, with restrictions to ensure that they remain affordable to future generations. - iii.
-The needs of local retirees, the elderly and people with disabilities should be addressed, thus enabling them to remain independent within their community. - iv.
-Any Self-Build proposal, which is in principle encouraged, meets the requirements of The Self Build and Custom Housebuilding Act 2015 and Housing and Planning Act 2016.
+Adequate preference is given to anyone, regardless of age, with strong local-connections.
+The criterion for 'local connections' in relation to affordable housing will bethose people on the housing register who comply with the provisions of the relevant-Councils Local Connection Housing Allocation Policy.

+Local needs, which cannot be met with existing affordable housing stock within oradjacent to the village, will be addressed based on a current HNS and the Housing-Register in both LPAs.
+Development should include smaller affordable homes withtenure provisions to ensure that they remain affordable in perpetuity or, if for sale, withrestrictions to ensure that they remain affordable to future generations.